okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-email/main/index.md

 * When multiple translations are added for a template, the translation provided in the default language appears at the top of the list.
 You can designate any added translation as the default language by selecting it from the **Default Language** dropdown box.
 Doing so reorders the list of added translations automatically.
 You can edit the templates through the pencil icon, but you can't delete the default language template.

 1. In the Admin Console, go to **Customizations** > **Emails**.
-1. Choose an email template that you've customized.
+1. Choose an email template that you customized.
 The default language version appears in the **Custom Email** table.
 1. Click **Add Translation**, and then select a language from the dropdown box.
 If the **Add Translation** button isn't available, this template isn't customized.
 See [Edit a default email template](#edit-a-default-email-template]).
 1. Make your translated edits, and then click **Add Translation**.
 1. Repease steps 3 and 4 for additional languages.